typekit/webfontloader/README.md

 ### Timeouts

 Since the Internet is not 100% reliable, it's possible that a font will fail to load.
 The `fontinactive` event will be triggered after 5 seconds if the font fails to render.
-If *at least* one font succesfully renders, the `active` event will be triggered, else the `inactive` even will be triggered.
+If *at least* one font succesfully renders, the `active` event will be triggered, else the `inactive` event will be triggered.

 You can change the default timeout by using the `timeout` option on the `WebFontConfig` object.